VorpalBlade/keyboard-backlightd/README.md

 ## Minimum supported rust version (MSRV)

-Currently at least Rust 1.74.0 is needed, but this may change at any time if needed.
+Currently, at least Rust 1.74.0 is needed, but this may change at any time if needed.
 MSRV change is not considered a breaking change and as such may change even in a patch version.